-One problem with the above studies is that they involve a change in the quality of the reinforcer, such as from no food to food in the goal box, or from food to food + shock in the dark part of the box.
+One problem with the above studies is that they involve a change in the quality of the reinforcer, such as from no food to food in the goal box or from food to food + shock in the dark part of the box.
 Perhaps the new outcome itself caused rapid changes in the instrumental response through the normal S-R mechanisms, rather than affecting the representation of the outcome mediating the response.
 That is, the added or altered outcome reinforces a new S-R association.
 This problem can be avoided by directly manipulating the value of the reinforcer itself without affecting its qualities or attributes.
-Adams and Dickinson (1981) demonstrated in an operant leverpressing preparation that a downward shift in the value of the reinforcer immediately affects instrumental performance (but see Adams, 1980, 1982).
+Adams and Dickinson (1981) demonstrated in an operant lever-pressing preparation that a downward shift in the value of the reinforcer immediately affects instrumental performance (but see Adams, 1980, 1982).
 Rats first learned to press a lever by reinforcing lever pressing with a food reward.
 After subjects had acquired the task, the reinforcer was devalued through pairings with a mild toxin that produced gastric malaise.
 After being paired with the toxin, rats were highly reluctant to consume the food, showing that they had acquired an aversion to it.
 When placed back into the conditioning chamber with the lever available that had earned the food during initial training, rats were now reluctant to press the lever as well.
 Importantly, the devaluation procedure was conducted away from the conditioning situation, which rules out effects of the manipulation on learning of the response and on context-illness associations.
 Moreover, the devaluation procedure had an immediate effect on instrumental responding when the rat was returned to the operant chamber.

 More compelling evidence for the role of outcome representations in the mediation of an instrumental response comes from work by Colwill and Rescorla (1985).
 They demonstrated the specificity of the devaluation manipulation to the instrumental response that had earned that outcome using a choice procedure.
 In their study, rats were trained on two action-outcome contingencies involving two actions (lever pressing and chain pulling) and two outcomes (a sugar solution and food pellets).
-For each subject, one of the actions was always reinforced with one of the outcomes (e.g., lever press $\rightarrow$ sugar solution), and the other action was always reinforced with the other outcome (e.g., chain pull $\rightarrow$ food pellet).
-Following instrumental training of the two action $\rightarrow$ outcome sequences, one of the outcomes was devalued through pairings with a mild toxin.
-The effect of this devaluation procedure was to depress instrumental responding of the action that had previously earned that outcome, but not of the action that had earned the other outcome (Figure 7).
+For each subject, one of the actions was always reinforced with one of the outcomes (e.g., lever press \rightarrow sugar solution), while the other action was always reinforced with one of the outcomes (e.g., lever press \rightarrow sugar solution), while the other two action \rightarrow outcome sequences, one of the outcomes was devalued through pairings with a mild toxin.
+The effect of this devaluation procedure was to depress instrumental responding of the action that had previously earned that outcome, but not of the action that had earned the other outcome (Fig. 7).